Everything PR News

 The proxy offer.
 Floating that Halperin would meet with accusers without their consent — and reportedly inviting one onto the show without her advance agreement to that frame — substituted the host's instinct for the accusers' agency.
 Crisis-communications doctrine on harassment coverage runs the other direction: the accusers lead the framing, not the network.

 The live medium.
 The segment ran on national cable in real time.
 There was no holding statement window, no internal review, no spokesperson preparation step.
 Live cable removes the architectural buffer that written statements normally provide.
-Crisis velocity is at its highest on live broadcast — the gap between transmission and irreversible exposure is zero.
+The gap between transmission and irreversible exposure is zero.

 What modern crisis-communications doctrine prescribes